Please read this carefully as it sets out the terms of business between ourselves and contains important information

 - Tracking and location information if it is relevant to your policy or claims and in some cases surveillance reports

-- Identification checks and background information about you we need to collect in order to assess the risk to be insured including previous claims information, data relating to your health and criminal convictions.
+- Identification checks and background information about you we need to collect in order to assess the risk to be insured including previous claims information, data relating to your health and criminal convictions, including requesting a copy of your driving licence summary (DLS)

 - Medical information if it is relevant to your policy or claim